A Unified Server Quality Metric for Tennis: Methodology

 where $p^{(s)}_{b,j}$ is the proportion of serves by player $j$ (of type $s$) that land in location bin $b$.
 These features were chosen to balance interpretability and signal.
 Average serve speed summarizes pace, $\text{sd\_speed}$ captures pace unpredictability, $\text{modal\_loc}$ captures directional tendencies, and location entropy captures how dispersed a player's placement is across coarse bins.
 To ensure that our estimates are reliable, we only keep servers with more than 20 serves of a given type.
 Any continuous features are standardized within the dataset (denoted by the superscript $z$), and serve locations are encoded categorically.

+{Because these predictors summarize serve behavior at the player level, they compress within-player variation across individual points.
+As a robustness check, we implement alternative models using point-level serve features (serve speed, location bin, and an indicator for whether the serve matches the player's modal location) and report the results in Appendix~\ref{app:point_level}.
+The alternative results are broadly consistent with the main specification, suggesting that the aggregated server-level model retains most of the predictive signal relevant to serve efficiency while remaining easier to interpret as a stable player-level serve profile.\normalcolor}

 Finally, we consider two complementary outcomes: overall point win percentage and \emph{serve efficiency}.
 We define an efficient serve as one where the server wins the point within the first three shots (serve, return, and the server's next shot).
-This restriction is deliberate: by focusing on the earliest phase of the point---when the server's initial delivery most directly shapes the exchange---serve efficiency acts as a more ``serve-forward'' outcome than overall point wins, which increasingly reflect baseline rally skill and endurance as the point lengthens.
-In this sense, serve efficiency isolates cases in which the serve generates an immediate advantage (e.g., an ace, forced error, weak return, or short-ball put-away) rather than merely initiating a neutral rally.
+This restriction is deliberate: by focusing on the earliest phase of the point---when the server's initial delivery most directly shapes the exchange---serve efficiency acts as a measure of serve-induced short-point advantage rather than overall point wins, which increasingly reflect baseline rally skill and endurance as the point lengthens.
+In this sense, serve efficiency captures situations in which the serve generates an immediate advantage (e.g., an ace, forced error, weak return, or short-ball put-away) that the server converts quickly, rather than points in which the serve merely initiates a neutral rally.

 In our analysis, we model the point-level \emph{efficient-serve indicator} (a $0/1$ variable under the three-shot definition above) as the outcome in Section~\ref{sec:methods:glmm}.
 These scores are then evaluated using aggregated \textit{server-level} serve efficiency and win percentage from our testing dataset in Section~\ref{sec:methods:oos}.